setmy-info/setmy-info.github.io/src/site/markdown/it/knowhow.md

 Depth level - how much should know.

 * D1 Check what is already done, and do it by that.
-No deeper understanding.
+Seen or heard something, knows some basics how things works at top level, no deeper understanding.
 * D2 ...
 * D3 ...
 * D4 ...